openvcloud/0-templates/templates/vdc/README.md

 ## Schema

-- description: Description of the cloudspace.
+- openvcloud (required): Name of the [openvcloud](../openvcloud) instance used to connect to the environment.
 - account (required): an [account](../account) used for this space.
-- location: Environment to deploy this cloudspace.
+- description: Description of the cloudspace.
 - users: List of [vcd users](#vdc-user) that will be authorized on the space.
 - cloudspaceID: id of the cloudspace. **Filled in automatically, don't specify it in the blueprint**
 - maxMemoryCapacity: Cloudspace limits, maximum memory(GB).